NHDNUG/nhdnug.github.io/_drafts/2014-09-18-CANCELLED.md

+---
+date : 2014-09-18
+title : CANCELLED
----﻿date : 2014-09-18title : CANCELLEDdescription : Because of the rain and flooding in the area, September's NHDNUG meeting has been cancelled.location : Lone Star College - Montgomeryspeaker : Joe  Reynoldsbio : speakerurl : email : twitter : sponsor : logo : ---
+description : Because of the rain and flooding in the area, September's NHDNUG meeting has been cancelled. location : Lone Star College - Montgomery speaker : Joe  Reynolds bio : speakerurl : email : twitter : sponsor : logo :
+---